 They can run on any combustible biomass you find lying around but they’re bulkier than a gas stove and even more so with a generating unit attached.
 A lot of people will still prefer a gas or Coleman stove, and so far there’s no way to generate power from one of those.

-Except now there is, sort of.
-BioLite have come up with a new solution that can create electricity from any stove.
+Except now there is sort of.
+BioLite has come up with a new solution that can create electricity from any stove.
 It’s a handy accessory for whatever stove you prefer and has potential uses that go well beyond backpacking.

 This handy device is the BioLite KettleCharge, and as the name suggests it’s a portable kettle with charging capability.